 At this stage we invoke the existence theorem for Cannon-Thurston maps, Theorem \ref{ct-free}.
 Since $a_i$'s converge to $\lambda$ and the hyperbolic geodesics joining the end-points of $a_i$ exit all compact sets, it follows that $\partial i(u) = \partial i(v)$, where $u, v$ denote the boundary points of $\lambda$.
-The Proposition follows. $\Box$
+The Proposition follows. \end{proof}

-Any finitely generated Kleinian group is geometrically tame (\cite{agol-tameness} \cite{gab-cal} \cite{thurstonnotes} Ch.
+{\bf Generalization to arbitrary finitely generated Kleinian groups:} Any finitely generated Kleinian group is geometrically tame (\cite{agol-tameness} \cite{gab-cal} \cite{thurstonnotes} Ch.
 9) and has finitely many ends.
 Observe that the proof of the above Proposition used the freeness of $G$ only at the stage of applying Theorem \ref{ct-free}.
 The same proof goes through verbatim for freely decomposable Kleinian groups with degenerate ends.
 The only modification to the above proof is that we consider one end of the manifold $M$ at a time (and the pigeon-hole principle) along with Theorem \ref{ct} in place of Theorem \ref{ct-free} to obtain the following Proposition.

 \begin{prop} {\bf EL is CT - General Case} Let $G$ be a finitely generated freely decomposable Kleinian group.
 Let $u, v$ be either ideal end-points of a leaf of an ending lamination of $G$, or ideal boundary points of a complementary ideal polygon.
 Then $\partial i(u) = \partial i(v)$. \end{prop}